pasantiesteban/TSE24-fNIRS-DEBUGGING/README.md

 ## Table of Contents:

-- `/stimuli` : containts the Python probelms used for our experiment analysis.
-Numbers on file titles are associated with the Leetcode problem the solution was dervied by followed by the idenfier variable condition. "simple" corresponds to single-morpheme treatment, "complex" to multi-morpheme, "nonword" to psuedoword, and "original" to the unchanged varaible name.
+- `/stimuli` : contains the Python problems used for our experimental analysis.
+File names begin with the associated LeetCode problem number, followed by the identifier name condition.
+The identifier conditions are as follows: "simple" refers to single-morpheme variable names, "complex" to multi-morpheme variable names, "nonword" to pseudoword variable names, and "original" to the unmodified variable names.
-- `/debugging-phases-data` : contains pre-processed data of the dynamic phases transitioned by each participant.
-These transitions were derived using behavioral markers such as time of keystroke, window-switching, etc. For scripts that derive this phases analysis, please email the authors.
+- `/debugging-phases-data` : contains pre-processed data reflecting the dynamic debugging phases each participant transitioned through.
+These transitions were derived using behavioral markers such as keystroke timing, window switching, and other interaction patterns.
+For access to the scripts used in this phase analysis, please contact the authors.
-- `/full-behavioral-data` : contains the CSV of all the behavioral data for each participant for each problem.
-This contains time (total and per debugging phase), keystroke behavior per problem, accuracy (numPass), reading ability scores, and other demographic information.
-For raw data, please contact the authors.
+- `/full-behavioral-data` : contains a CSV file with all behavioral data per participant per problem.
+This includes total and per-phase time, keystroke behavior, problem accuracy (numPass), reading ability scores, and other demographic information.
+For access to raw data, please reach out to the authors.
-- `Segmentation Protocol.pdf` : conatins a mapping and description of how phases of debugging were derived from the raw behavioral data.
-This may be useful for future work aiming to expland or improve on our dynamic debugging model.
+- `Segmentation Protocol.pdf` : describes the mapping and methodology used to derive debugging phases from raw behavioral data.
+This document may be useful for researchers interested in extending or refining our dynamic debugging model.

 ## Paper Summary: